Georgia Department of Community Affairs (DCA) Programs:

 Georgia Dream Homeownership Program:

-Eligibility: First-time homebuyers (no primary residence in past 3 years), waived in targeted areas or for qualified veterans; low-to-moderate income.
+Eligibility: First-time homebuyers (no primary residence in past 3 years), waived in targeted areas or for qualified veterans; low-to-moderate income per county matrix.

-Offerings: 30-year fixed-rate mortgage (FHA, VA, USDA, or Conventional) at competitive market rates + down payment assistance.
+Offerings: 30-year fixed mortgage (FHA, VA, USDA-RD, or Conventional) paired with down payment assistance options (product-dependent).

 Requirements: